Content Regulation / Censorship, Religious Expression

 Case significance refers to how influential the case is and how its significance changes over time.

-As a decision of the Colorado Court of Appeals, this decision binds all Colorado state trial courts.
-The decision is currently on appeal to the Supreme Court of Colorado.
+As a decision of the Supreme Court of the United States, this decision binds all United States courts.

 Let us know if you notice errors or if the case analysis needs revision.